Rabies in cats: A comprehensive guide

 5. Changed voice:

-• The cat's voice may become hoarse.
+• A cat's voice can become hoarse.

-6. Light, sound and touch sensitivity:
+6. Light, sound, and touch sensitivity:

 Paralytic stage (3-4 days)